Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/scatter-map/scatter-map.md

 You can create dot maps by using only the *Latitude* and *Longitude* data from your data set.
 If your data source does not contain these fields, you can add them from another data source.
 See how to do this in [Combining Data Sources in One Visualization](~/docs/analytics/datasources/data-blending.md).

-You also need to choose one of the predefined maps from the *Map* dropdown in the _Scatter Map Data_ section.
+You also need to choose one of the predefined maps from the *Map* drop-down in the _Scatter Map Data_ section.

 Additionally, the optional Label placeholder can be populated to replace the default tooltip text of latitude and longitude with the associated Label-field value in the data.
 In the screenshot above, the dots are located on the map based on the airports' addresses, but you can also use the airports' names for the tooltip text.